imovila/imovila/README.md

 - 🌱 Learning all about __Open Source__
 - 💬 Ping me about development
 - 📫 Reach me: [https://twitter.com/imovila](https://twitter.com/imovila)
+- ⚡ A fun fact about developers is that Ada Lovelace, a woman from the 1800s, is considered the world's first computer programmer.
+She wrote the first algorithm intended for a computing machine, Charles Babbage's Analytical Engine.
 <!--
 **imovila/imovila** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.